-V 0.1 of the NEEO document.
-Changes with respect to version 2.3.1 of "MPEG21 DIDL Document Specifications for repositories" by Maurice Vanderfeesten (SURF)

-- 1. Relaxed the requirement that the top Item identifier must be persistent. - 2.
-More strict formulation for Item identifiers not being the same as the OAI identifier and the DIDL document identifier. - 3.
-Replaced dip:objectType by rdf:type. - 4.
-The use of simple Dublin Core is not mandatory and is not even recommended. - 5.
-MODS is the recommended metadata scheme. - 6.
-Left out all references to 'work' or 'expression'. - 7.
-Item elements stand for Digital Items (they are Digital Item Declarations).
-Type statements (using rdf:type) type the Digital Items. - 8.
-The use of identifiers (URIs) for Digital Items is mandatory. - 9.
-Added new semantics: publishedVersion|authorVersion, embargo, description, access rights.
+0.4 NEEO 1.
+Some minor editorial changes 2.
+3.3.2 - Object File Item • Addition of deposit date as a <dcterms:issued> • Vocabulary for <dcterms:accessrights></dcterms:accessrights></dcterms:issued> 0.3 NEEO Only minor changes 0.2 NEEO One or more object files is changed in zero, one or more object files Removed example; has to be replaced by a new example.
+0.1 NEEO Changes with respect to version 2.3.1 of "MPEG21 DIDL Document Specifications for repositories" by Maurice Vanderfeesten (SURF) 1.
+Relaxed the requirement that the top Item identifier must be persistent.
+2. More strict formulation for Item identifiers not being the same as the OAI identifier and the DIDL document identifier.
+3. Replaced dip:objectType by rdf:type.
+4. The use of simple Dublin Core is not mandatory and is not even recommended.
+5. MODS is the recommended metadata scheme.
+6. Left out all references to 'work' or 'expression'.
+7. Item elements stand for Digital Items (they are Digital Item Declarations).
+Type statements (using rdf: type) type the Digital Items.
+8. The use of identifiers (URIs) for Digital Items is mandatory.
+9. Added new semantics: publishedVersion authorVersion, embargo, description, access rights.